 Domoic Acid Concentration

 Concentration of particulate domoic acid in seawater.
 Domoic acid is a toxin produced by some species of phytoplankton in the genus Pseudo-nitzschia.
 If domoic acid concentrations are detected above the Lower Limit Of Quantification (LLOQ, see description below), this means that one or more Pseudo-nitzschia species are producing the toxin.
 There is no regulatory threshold for domoic acid in seawater, rather the toxin is regulated based on its concentration in the tissues of shellfish where 20 ppm is a "no-harvest" limit (see the Washington State Department of Health Beach Closures site).
 However, a high seawater domoic acid concentration may provide an early warning of a HAB event.
+The y-axis limit on this plot was lowered to 250 ng/L on 6/7/2023

 Description of the Terms